Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Why are the leaves on my Boat Lily turning brown?

-The main causes of brown leaves on your Boat Lily are inconsistent watering, soggy soil, and temperature stress.
+The main causes of brown leaves on your Boat Lily are inconsistent watering, soggy soi, temperature stress among others.

 How to fix it